Prabesh01/Discord-bots/README.md

 # <a name="zapier"></a>
 ## __zapier.com__ (Get discord channel message for new gmail mails)
+_You can simply use [mail.js](https://github.com/Prabesh01/Discord-bots/blob/main/mail.js) for this cuz zapier is so unreliable.
+Simply keep the gmail mail address, its app password and the discord webhook url.
+Run the js file and done.
+I borrowed this code from someone else whom I cant remember, I will give proper credit once I found them again_

 ##### Usage:
 - Just setup these two zaps and you are done: